Techjar/vivebot/README.md

 # ViveBot
 Official discord bot for the Vivecraft server.
-(IN DEVELOPMENT!)
+(IN DEVELOPMENT!
+THE CURRENT VERSION IS NOT COMPLETE)

 Vivecraft website: http://vivecraft.org